cindent

 Within the vim ack pane, type ?

-shortcuts.
+to bring up all keyboard shortcuts.
 Press it again to toggle back.

 Use :AckWindow